aznjp/readmegenerator/README.md

 * [Test](#Test)

 ## Description
 For any project or repository there needs to be a summary on what the code you have developed actually does.
 From what the purpose of the application is to how it is utilized; the project needs a good description and a set format to allow for easy reading.
 This is a command-line application that runs with Node.js that dynamically generates a README.md template and fills in those sections with your inputs.
 Certain questions will require specific file formats, but they follow practical naming conventions.
-If necessary, there is a video enlisted in the assets/images folder to go through the steps of the application.
+If necessary there is a video enlisted in the assets/images folder to go through the steps of the application.

 ## Installation
 Prior to starting this application, you must install the inquirer module and its JSON files